jethwoah/SOC-Home-Lab/README.md

 ---

-## 2. Short Intro / Summary and Lab Diagram
+## Introduction / Summary and Lab Diagram

 This project is a SOC-style home lab built to practice endpoint telemetry analysis using Kali Linux, a Windows VM, Sysmon, and Splunk.
 The goal was to generate controlled suspicious activity in an isolated virtual lab, collect the resulting logs, and investigate them from a SOC analyst perspective.